Launching a Podcast

 Dive Into Castos Analytics

-Here are a few tips that will help you craft an engaging podcast script.
+Here are a few tips that will help you craft an engaging podcast episode script.

-The biggest challenge of writing a podcast script is keeping it conversational.
-If you aren’t careful, reading a podcast script can lead to a flat, monotone delivery.
+The biggest challenge of writing a podcast episode script is keeping it conversational and use a natural tone.
+If you aren’t careful, reading a script can lead to a flat, monotone delivery.

 podcast script delivery notes